-The statement on the principle adverse impacts of investment decisions on sustainability factors was for the first time published for the calendar year 2022.
+The statement on the most significant adverse impacts of investment decisions on sustainability factors was published for the first time for the calendar year 2022.
 In most areas, data availability in 2022 was still very patchy.
-A comparison of the values from 2023 with 2022 is therefore not meaningful in some cases.
-In most of the 2022 values, data was only available for around 3% of investments.
-The current coverage rate (abbreviated "Cov." in the table) is shown separately in the 2023 values.
+Methodological adjustments were made in 2023 as a result of regulatory clarifications: The calculation basis no longer refers to individual asset classes, but to the total invested volume (excluding liquidity).
+Furthermore, data quality has improved, fund positions have been calculated more precisely, and the coverage ratio has been increased.
+In 2024, data availability in the relevant PAIs has hardly changed compared to 2023.
+The current coverage rate (abbreviated to "Cov." in the table) is listed separately for the 2024 figures.